kaeawc/python-quart-build/README.md

 # Python Quart Build

 Experimental Python build tooling, references, and CI pipeline for a Python Quart web server.
-The goal is to showcase best practices as well as be a good foundation for starting out a new Flask project.
+The goal is to showcase best practices as well as be a good foundation for starting out a new Quart project.

 # Getting setup